nothingrandom/barebones/README.md

 The primary source of magic is in the `utilities` file, so I recommend you have a look through.

+I've noted the primary features in the [wiki](https://github.com/nothingrandom/barebonesio/wiki/What's-included).

 ### Wishlist (and issues)
 Any features you'd like to see?
 Any features don't work for you?
 Let me know with the issue tracker.